 At various points in the estate administration process, the executor may find that professional help is required.
 Where appropriate and necessary, the executor can enlist the help of an accountant or lawyer to help with tax returns or legal issues that may arise.
 Such professional services are expenses for the estate and not for the executor personally.

 Finally, after the assets of the estate are collected, the debts and taxes are all paid, and any claims against the estate are settled, the executor can distribute the remaining value of the estate to the beneficiaries according to the instructions in the will.

 What happens if the estate doesn’t have enough assets to cover the deceased’s liabilities?
 When an estate is insolvent, provincial legislation may dictate the order of distribution from the estate, including prioritizing the payment of various expenses.
 Given the significant challenges that come with an insolvent estate, an executor may consider simply declining to act.

 An executor can decline to act for solvent estates as well.
 It’s important for an executor to make this decision prior to acting in any capacity for the estate.
 The process for declining (or being removed as an executor after acting) can be difficult and costly.
-This can be avoided by having a frank discussion with the individual considering naming you as executor while they are alive.
+This can be avoided by having a frank discussion with the person considering naming you as executor while that person is alive.

 An executor is entitled to compensation, which would be taxable income for the executor.
-Generally, this compensation is a percentage of the estate’s assets, ranging from one to five per cent of the deceased’s estate.
-Fair compensation for an executor’s services are based on many factors, including (but not limited to):
+Generally, this compensation is a percentage of the estate’s assets, ranging from 1% to 5% of the deceased’s estate.
+Fair compensation for an executor’s services is based on many factors, including (but not limited to):